Skip to main content

 Figure \(\PageIndex{2}\): IR spectra of some greenhouse gases.
 NIST (ex: https://webbook.nist.gov/cgi/cbook.c...ndex=1#IR-SPEC)

-Since the start of the Industrial Revolution, humans have been releasing ever-increasing amounts of CO2 into the atmosphere from burning fossil fuels and methane from agricultural practices and natural gas production.
-As of January 2025, CO2 levels have reached 427 ppm, while methane has increased to 1900 part per billion (ppb) or 1.9 ppm.
+Since the start of the Industrial Revolution, humans have been releasing ever-increasing amounts of CO2 into the atmosphere from burning fossil fuels, methane from agricultural practices, and natural gas production.
+As of January 2025, CO2 levels have reached 427 ppm, while methane has increased to 1900 parts per billion (ppb) or 1.9 ppm.

-Increasing methane in the atmosphere contributes about 20% of the global warming effect of the more concentrated CO2 as it has intense IR absorbance spectra.
-It has a short half-life in the atmosphere (about 20 years) compared to CO2 (hundreds of years).
-Nitrous oxide (N2O) is also a powerful greenhouse gas that depletes ozone in the stratosphere.
+Increasing atmospheric methane contributes about 20% of the global warming effect of more concentrated CO2, as it has a strong IR absorption spectrum.
+It has a short atmospheric half-life (about 20 years) compared to CO2 (hundreds of years).
+Nitrous oxide (N2O) is also a powerful greenhouse gas that depletes stratospheric ozone.
 Our increased use of synthetic fertilizers and manure is the primary anthropogenic source of N2O.
-Its emission is accelerated from poorly drained farmlands.
+Its emissions are accelerated by poorly drained farmlands.

 The net effect is that the Earth is no longer in energy balance.
 The net contributions of energy input and output are expressed as energy/sec/m2 of the Earth's surface area.
 Hence, the units are Joule/s.m2 = Watts/m2, where 1 Watt is 1 J/s.
-From around 2005 to 2019, the average Earth Energy Imbalance (EEI) (or budget) was about +460 x 1012 W or 460 terawatts (TW) = 4.6 x 1014 W. Dividing this by the surface area of the planet (5.1 x 1014 m2), gives an average global value of +0.90 ± 0.15 W/m2 (or J/(m2s)).
-Newer and more refined estimates show it to be +1 W/m2, with most of the excess energy stored in the Earth's Oceans, which have a high specific heat capacity and cover 71% of Earth's surface area.
+From around 2005 to 2019, the average Earth Energy Imbalance (EEI) (or budget) was about +460 x 1012 W or 460 terawatts (TW) = 4.6 x 1014 W. Dividing this by the surface area of the planet (5.1 x 1014 m2) gives an average global value of +0.90 ± 0.15 W/m2 (or J/(m2s)).
+Newer and more refined estimates show it to be +1 W/m2, with most of the excess energy stored in Earth's Oceans, which have a high specific heat capacity and cover 71% of Earth's surface.
 Most of the remaining excess energy is used to warm land masses and melt ice shields and glaciers.
-1 W/m2 might not seem like a lot but it is (pardon the pun), astronomically big.
+1 W/mmight not seem like a lot, but it is (pardon the pun), astronomically big.

 Figure \(\PageIndex{3}\) below represents the Earth's energy budget.